 Brewery Dugout Cabin (HP006), Susan Marr House (HP115) and four Bickford Ranch outbuildings (HP059-62).
-Note: All these properties have deteriorated to the point of structural failure, presenting unique preservation challenges.
-The MHC is currently evaluating funding and treatment strategies for the 2020-21 period.
+Note: Prior to MHC acquisition all these properties had deteriorated to the point of structural failure, presenting unique preservation challenges.
+The MHC is currently evaluating funding and treatment strategies for the 2022-23 period.
 Initial findings indicate that these properties have significant interpretive value as stabilized "ruins".